qmoya/swift-tap/README.md

 ```

 Without any extra work, you get an initializer, `Person(name:age:)`.
 If you turn the `let`s
 into `var`s and provide default values, you get even more initializers.
-If you have
+Imagine
 this `Person` instead:

 ```swift